- manuf. a-c

 Made in Italy by Foscarini

-As a classic style wall lamp, the Kite wall lamp offers unique yet stylish features.
-The wall version of the Giga lite and Mega Kite, Kite also features a fiberglass diffuser with either a yellow Kevlar® or black carbon thread diffuser.
+As a classic style sconce, the Kite wall lamp offers unique yet stylish features.
+The wall version of the Giga lite and Mega Kite, Kite also features a fiberglass diffuser with a black carbon thread diffuser.
 A beautiful collection for any public or private setting.

 A designer, Marc Sadler has worked a long time in the sports sector, where he's experimented with new materials and innovative production processes.
 He has also worked successfully in furnishing and consumer products.